kyuupichan/electrumx/docs/rpc-interface.rst

 effect on future group members.

 Session IDs can be obtained in the logs or with the `sessions`_ RPC command.
-Group names can be optained with the `groups`_ RPC command.
+Group names can be obtained with the `groups`_ RPC command.

 The special string :const:`all` turns on logging of all current and future sessions, :const:`none` turns off logging of all current and future sessions, and :const:`new`